 Dominion Hill is owned and operated by the Campbell family.
 Michael and Jenny have owned and managed inns, spas, addiction treatment facilities, retreat centres and businesses in Canada and the US.

-The history of the region begins with the various Indian tribes who called this area home for thousands of years.
+The history of the region begins with the various Native American tribes who called this area home for thousands of years.
 Europeans arrived with Samuel Champlain and his companions in 1604.
 The following centuries record the experiences of the early French settlers, the arrival of the British, and the battles for control of the land and water.
 Few stories are more poignant than those of the early Acadians, who contributed so much to the strength and character to modern New Brunswick.

 A farm was established at Dominion Hill around 1890 that was owned by the Holts, a local family with deep roots in the region.
 At that time, the area around St. Andrews was becoming a popular summer residence for wealthy Canadians and Americans.
 The most prominent resident was Sir William Van Horne, the man responsible for building the railroad that linked Canada together in 1885 (more about Van Horne).
 In the early part of the 19th century, the property was purchased by Mary Louise Curtis Bok, heiress to the Curtis Publishing empire of Philadelphia.
 Her father, Cyrus Curtis, was born in Portland Maine, and became one of the most prominent businessmen of that era.
 Among his many ventures were the Ladies’ Home Journal and the Saturday Evening Post, which became the leading magazines of their times.
-Many of the covers, often illustrated by Norman Rockwell, are displayed at Dominion Hill. (more about Curtis)
+Many of the covers, illustrated by Norman Rockwell, are displayed at Dominion Hill Country Inn. (more about Curtis)

 During her ownership, Mary Louise expanded the Manor House and the buildings on the estate.
 She also constructed elaborate gardens that lined a driveway stretching more than half a mile.
 The guest house was built, there were stables in the barn, and the carriage house included a blacksmith shop.